|Did this page help you? Yes | No | Tell us about it...|

 Hash-based Message Authentication Code.
 A specific construction for calculating a message authentication code (MAC) involving a cryptographic hash function in combination with a secret key.
 You can use it to verify both the data integrity and the authenticity of a message at the same time.
 AWS calculates the HMAC using a standard, cryptographic hash algorithm, such as SHA-256.

-A collection of resource record sets that Amazon Route 53 hosts.
+A collection of resource record sets that Route 53 hosts.
 Like a traditional DNS zone file, a hosted zone represents a collection of records that are managed together under a single domain name.

-A task that a Requester submits to Amazon Mechanical Turk for workers to perform.
+A task that a Requester submits to Mechanical Turk for workers to perform.
 A HIT represents a single, self-contained task, for example, "Identify the car color in the photo."
 HITs contain all of the information a worker needs to answer a question, including the kinds of answers you would consider valid.

 Hardware Virtual Machine virtualization.
 Lets the guest VM run as though it is on a native hardware platform, except that it still uses para-virtual (PV) network and storage drivers for improved performance.